 Susan has a lifelong passion for communication through music.
-Inspired, at the age of three, by her first public performance as a violinist at the Royal College of Music, she has since dedicated herself to expertise in performance and directing.
-She has put into practice skills of artistic interpretation, reading and playing to audiences, timing and sensitivity.
-She has a keen sense of how to convey musical expression, whether as a soloist, conductor, teacher, director, or as part of an orchestra or chamber group, she offers a warmth of artistic interpretation, technical expertise and a unique approach to the emotional and communicative aspects of learning and performing music.
+Since the age of three, inspired by her first public performance as a violinist at the Royal College of Music, she has dedicated herself to expertise in performance and direction.
+Whether as a soloist, conductor, teacher, director, or as part of an orchestra or chamber group, she offers a warmth of artistic interpretation, technical expertise and a unique approach to the emotional and communicative aspects of learning and performing music.
 She is well-known for the unparalleled energy she brings to all she does and everybody she meets.